MicrosoftDocs/dynamics-365-project-operations/articles/upgrade/upgrade-considerations-modern-approvals.md

 ## Removing the feature flag

 In the October 2022 Wave 2 update, the ability to turn this feature off will be removed.
+All customers will now have this feature enabled without the ability to disable.

+## Dealing with in-flight approvals while having the modern approvals feature enabled

+If you have inflight approvals that were submitted with the old logic and now have the feature enabled, please perform the following steps to resubmit these entries.
+1. The Administrator has enabled modern approvals, or the update has forced the enablement of Modern Approvals.
+2. The Resource who submitted the time entry, should recall the time entry.
+This will cause any Pending Approvals to be deleted and the system to roll back into a pre-submission state.
+3. The Resource should submit the entry again.
+This will create a new approval within Modern Approvals and an associated Approval Set.
+4. The Approver will be able to approve the entries from grid using Modern Approval.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]